xiaoxianyu-office/mm/Skills/Effects.md

 what your effect targets using a [Targeter][].

+# THIS PAGE IS CURRENTLY BEING MOVED OVER TO THE MECHANICS ONE, SOME LINKS MAY BECOME TEMPORARILY BROKEN DURING THIS PROCESS

 ## Syntax
 A lot of effects don't have any options.
 To call them, you just call the skill **effect:name**, for example: